mtfn/mtfn/README.md

 ## What's good, I'm Matt!

-I'm working on my Bachelor's in Computer Engineering at the University of California San Diego.
+I'm working on my Bachelor's in Computer Science at the University of California San Diego.
 I love to make things, and sometimes they work!

 Care for some Minesweeper?
 Just click one of the tiles below: